cis-ds/course-site/content/homework/programming/index.markdown

 The World Bank publishes extensive socioeconomic data on countries/economies around the world.
 In the `data_world_bank` folder, I have downloaded the World Bank's [complete economic indicators](https://data.worldbank.org/indicator) for each economy.^[See [the documentation](https://datahelpdesk.worldbank.org/knowledgebase/articles/378834-how-does-the-world-bank-classify-countries) for more information on how the World Bank defines a country or an economy.]

 In order to analyze the data, you first need to import it.
 Each economy's data is stored in a separate `.csv` file.

-You should write a function which uses one argument (the filepath to the data file).
+You should write a function which imports **a single data file**.
+The function should use one argument (the filepath to the data file).
 Given this path, the function should read and tidy the economy data, and return the cleaned data frame as the output.
 Remember the rules for a tidy data frame:

 1. Each variable must have its own column.
 1. Each observation must have its own row.